TheEvilSkeleton/flatpak-remote/README.md

 If you have to create a manifest, refer to the Flatpak [documentation](https://docs.flatpak.org/en/latest/index.html) or to the [Flatpak Building Guide (video)](https://www.youtube.com/watch?v=xnnJRP4t9gM).

 ### Editing workflows
-Editing workflows may require repetition.
-There are a total of two workflows; they are located in the `.github/workflows` directory. `flatpak.yml` is used to build and push Flatpak packages to the remote, and `update.yml` is used to update dependencies hourly, if it was properly set up.
+Editing workflows may require repetition. `flatpak.yml` is used to build and push Flatpak packages to the remote.

 In the `env:` list, these are the variables that will need to be changed.
 The comments explain what they are/do.
 You can edit them accordingly.